A definitive guide on how to write a blog post

 The idea for this post came from a comment on one of my earlier posts.

 The commenter said they were new to blogging and wanted to know how to get more readers.
 My answer was to write longer and more targeted and informative articles.
 The response to my reply was, “how do I do that?”

 2. Turn your idea into a keyword

-Keyword research is vital if you want Google to index your blog post.
+Keyword research and SEO (search engine optimization) are vital if you want Google to index your blog post.